dianavile/Code-Notes/JavaScript Array.md

 ### a.
 What is an Array?
 - An __array__ `[]` = `ordered collection of elements, enclosed by square brackets (i.e., [ and ]).`
-- It is one of the most useful data structures in JavaScript.
+- It is one of the most useful data structures in JavaScript, because it stores
+- __multiple values into a single, organized data structure.__

 - __Example:__  variable "myArray", assigned to an empty array:
 ```
 const myArray = [];
 ```
 - Each element in an array is referenced by a __numeric key__ (`index`).
 - It starts from zero and increments by one for each additional element in the array.
 - __Example:__